-Kurtz named Heartland Collegiate Athletic Conference softball player-of-the-weekApril 24, 2002
+Kurtz named Heartland Conference Softball Player-of-the-WeekApril 24, 2002

 Bluffton College senior Emily Kurtz (Wooster/Smithville H.S.) has been named the softball player-of-the-week in the Heartland Collegiate Athletic Conference for her efforts in pitching BC to two HCAC victories last week.

 On Thursday Kurtz shut out Anderson University 2-0, recording eight strikeouts and allowing just three hits.
 On Saturday Kurtz returned to the mound to beat Franklin College 3-2 in extra innings.
 Kurtz pitched all eight innings for Bluffton and struck out seven hitters while only allowing one earned run.